 Q. Please review the updated results for the gas LDC industry in comparison to the electric utility industry.

-A. The coefficient on the decoupling index as shown in Table 1 above is about minus 9 basis points with a p-value of about 0.37 for the gas LDF industry study, as compared to about minus 26 basis points with a p-value of about 0.17 for the electric utility study.
+A. The coefficient on the decoupling index as shown in Table 1 above is about minus 9 basis points with a p-value of about 0.37 for the gas LDC industry study, as compared to about minus 26 basis points with a p-value of about 0.17 for the electric utility study.
 For the more reliable gas LDC sample, the coefficient is very close to zero, indicating no effect on the cost of capital from decoupling.

 Q. Why did you not replicate the test on the possibility of leading effect from capital markets anticipating decoupling, as was done with the original version of the electric sample?